Grace Life Church

 The Bible is the word of God.
-Because it's God's Word, we appreciate its power and authority.
+Because it's God's Word, we love its power and authority!
 The primary focus of the Bible is on a Person -- our great God and Savior, Jesus Christ!
 At Grace Life Church, we're passionate about proclaiming Jesus Christ and bringing grace to life in people's lives through proper study and understanding of the Bible.
 Only by knowing Jesus Christ and His amazing grace to us can a believer experience a victorious Christian life.

 What is amazing about the Bible is that it actually "works" inside believers (1 Thes.
 2:13)!
 The Holy Spirit uses the sound doctrine of the word of God to transform the lives of God's children, all for His glory.
 Therefore, how we read and study the Bible is a very important matter!
 Unfortunately, many believers today are confused, frustrated, and lack joy in their walk with Christ because they don't correctly understand God's word to them.
-This confusion and frustration is often the result of a failure to "correctly handle the word of truth" (2 Tim.
+This confusion and frustration is often the result of a failure to "rightly divide the word of truth" (2 Tim.
 2:15).

 You need to know that the Bible gives us clear direction on how we are to correctly approach and understand the word of God!